DataONEorg/dataone-cnpg/README.md

 Data can be imported from other PostgreSQL databases.
 The scenarios supported by this chart are:

-1. Streaming Replication (same major versions)
-   - Involves replication from an existing, binary-compatible PostgreSQL instance in the same cluster
-   - major versions must be EQUAL for the source cluster and the destination cluster
-2. Automated `pg_dump` and `pg_restore` import (works with mis-matched major versions)
+### 1. Automated `pg_dump` and `pg_restore` import (works with mis-matched major versions)

+> Summary:
-   - import a database from an existing PostgreSQL cluster, even if located outside Kubernetes
+> - imports a database from an existing PostgreSQL cluster, even if located outside Kubernetes
-   - PostgreSQL major version for the source cluster must be LESS THAN OR EQUAL TO that of the destination cluster
+> - PostgreSQL major version for the source cluster must be LESS THAN OR EQUAL TO that of the destination cluster

-Each of these is discussed in more detail below:
+> - Some downtime (or read-only time) required
+> - See the [DataONE Kubernetes Cluster documentation](https://github.com/DataONEorg/k8s-cluster/blob/main/postgres/postgres.md#migrating-from-an-existing-database) for more details.

-### 1. Streaming Replication
+### 2. Streaming Replication (same major versions)

+> Summary:
+> - Replication from an existing, binary-compatible PostgreSQL instance in the same cluster
+> - PostgreSQL major versions must be EQUAL for the source cluster and the destination cluster
+> - Minimizes downtime/read-only time

 This approach uses `pg_basebackup` to create a PostgreSQL cluster by cloning an existing (and binary-compatible) one of the same major version, through the streaming replication protocol.
 See the [CloudNative PG documentation](https://cloudnative-pg.io/documentation/current/bootstrap/#bootstrap-from-a-live-cluster-pg_basebackup), and particularly **note the warnings and the Requirements section!**

 Steps:

-> [!IMPORTANT]
-> PostgreSQL major versions must be EQUAL for the source cluster and the destination cluster

-1. **Prepare the Source (Bitnami PostrgeSQL)** - Run [`scripts/migration-source-prep.sh`](scripts/migration-source-prep.sh) against the running Bitnami PostgreSQL pod, which modifies `pg_hba.conf`, to allow replication connections, creates a replication user and a physical replication slot, and sets `wal_keep_size` to 1024MB
+1. **Prepare the Source (Bitnami PostrgeSQL)** - Run [`scripts/migration-source-prep.sh`](scripts/migration-source-prep.sh) against the running Bitnami PostgreSQL pod.
+The script modifies `pg_hba.conf` to allow replication connections; creates a replication user and a physical replication slot; and sets `wal_keep_size` to 1024MB
 2. Create a Secret, holding the database username & password.
 IMPORTANT: the secret must be of type 'kubernetes.io/basic-auth', and must contain the exact key names: `username` and `password`.
-3. **Prepare the target (CNPG)** - BEFORE INSTALLING CNPG, ensure the following are set correctly in your values overrides (see example in [examples/values-overrides-metacat-dev.yaml](./examples/values-overrides-metacat-dev.yaml)):
+3. **Prepare the target (CNPG)** - BEFORE INSTALLING CNPG, ensure the following are set correctly in your values overrides (see metacat examples in [examples/values-overrides-metacat-dev.yaml](./examples/values-overrides-metacat-dev.yaml)):
    - `init.method: pg_basebackup`, `init.pg_basebackup`, `init.externalClusters`, and `replica`
    - Ensure `postgresql.parameters.max_wal_senders` matches `max_wal_senders` on the source (see script output from step 1, above)
 4. `helm install` the cnpg chart.
 E.g: